 The Honors curriculum consists of a general education core, Honors seminars, and a senior Honors project.
-The Honors core consists of four carefully constructed, writing- and discussion-intensive interdisciplinary courses on subjects from the arts, the humanities, the sciences, and the social sciences: Artistic Investigations & Insights, Cultural Investigations & Insights, Environmental Investigations & Insights, and Social Investigations & Insights (AII, CII, EII, and SII).
+The Honors core consists of four carefully constructed, writing- and discussionintensive interdisciplinary courses on subjects from the arts, the humanities, the natural sciences, and the social sciences: Artistic Investigations & Insights, Cultural Investigations & Insights, Environmental Investigations & Insights, and Social Investigations & Insights (AII, CII, EII, and SII).
 Each course includes a discussion or laboratory session.
 All four courses are taken over the first four semesters of the student's tenure at FSC.
-The student also chooses one quantitative course from those offered in the FSC General Education Curriculum.
-Two-hours of a personal wellness course round out the Honors core.
+The student also chooses one four-hour quantitative course, one two-hour wellness course, and an additional ten hours of courses from those offered in the FSC General Education Curriculum.
 Honors students will turn their focus to their own specialized areas of interest during their junior year.
 Their fifth semester (ideally, fall of their junior year) will include research for a question/problem, culminating in a proposal for a senior thesis.

 Students must submit a detailed proposal of their thesis before their final year in the Honors Program begins.
 During this time, students will have the option of taking one or two credit hours of thesis preparation courses, which will include research methodology, writing assistance, editing strategies, and other methods of taking their ideas to the next level.
 Students' final three semesters will be devoted to preparing, completing, presenting, and defending an Honors Project and/or Thesis.
-The projects they propose and design during this time will become the basis for their senior project, a The senior project culminates with a presentation of the work in a public venue, either at Fiat Lux, FSC's celebration of student scholarship, or at a professional meeting.
+The projects they propose and design during this time will become the basis for their senior project.
+The senior project culminates with a presentation of the work in a public venue, either at Fiat Lux, FSC's celebration of student scholarship, or at a professional meeting.